andreasfrom/dotfiles/README.md

 ### Vim

-I use SuperTab, Syntastic, EasyMotion, CtrlP, Powerline, NERD{Tree,Commenter}
+I use SuperTab, SnipMate, Fugitive, Syntastic, EasyMotion, CtrlP, Powerline, NERD{Tree,Commenter}
 and other great plugins.
 They are kept as plain directories in my bundle folder (hurray for Tim Pope's [Pathogen](http://www.github.com/tpope/vim-pathogen)!) and not git submodules as I am a git newbie.
 This makes it easier for me.
 My colorscheme is currently